languagepals/languagepals.github.io/index.md

 This page greets the user and describes the app.
 It also has a Login dropdown with signin and signup links for the user.

 A returning user can sign in from the landing page using the Login button in the navbar.
-They will be taken to the sign in page where they must enter there email and password:
+They will be taken to the sign in page where they enter there email and password:

 ![](signInPage.png)